jermania321/BFH-PY/README.md

 Ensure the ffmpeg software is installed on the system.
 ## How to Run
 Open a terminal to the downloaded project folder and run app.py by typing `python app.py` into the terminal and pressing enter.
+Go to the server link to visit the webpage
+Control clicking the localhost link from the terminal should also work